 Zantac can be prescribed for conditions like Zollinger-Ellison syndrome, ulcers, gastroesophageal reflux disease, upper gastrointestinal bleeding, erosive esophagitis, heartburn and other conditions where the stomach may be producing too much acid.

-Zantac is used from time to time in the prevention of stress ulcers, stomach damage caused by non-steroidal anti-inflammatory drugs and the aspiration of stomach acid during anaesthesia.
+Zantac is used from time to time in the prevention of stress ulcers, stomach damage caused by non-steroidal anti-inflammatory drugs and the aspiration of stomach acid during anesthesia.

 Zantac sits within a class of drugs known as H2 blockers.
 H2 blockers, block stomach acid production.
 You can get Zantac via prescription or over the counter.